 Dedisse Mountain Park includes Evergreen Golf Course and Evergreen Lake.
 The City of Denver acquired Dedisse Ranch in 1919, after the town of Evergreen, Colorado was already established as a popular summer retreat.

 The Dedisse Trail weaves through the western and northern portions of the Park, connecting to multiple use trails in Jefferson County’s Alderfer-Three Sisters Park.
 Dedisse Park offers views of Elephant Butte, Hicks Mountain and Bergen Peak—all of which are protected as Denver Mountain Park Conservation/Wilderness areas.

 A historic log and stone structure characteristic of Denver Mountain Parks sits on a hillside overlooking Evergreen Lake and is available to permit for activities.

 Echo Lake Park

 At an elevation of 10,600 feet, Echo Lake Park is the only Denver Mountain Park within the sub-alpine zone.
 The 24-acre natural lake at the base of Goliath Peak is popular for fishing and reflects wonderful views of Mt.
-Evans.
+Blue Sky.
 Visitors are requested to stay on trails, as a 10,000-year-old fen (wetland) at the east end of the lake provides important wildlife habitat.
 The lake is part of the Echo Lake Potential Conservation Area and has high biodiversity significance for its rare and globally vulnerable sub-alpine plants, including reflected moonwort, Mingan moonwort and western moonwort.

 Download the Echo Lake Mountain Park map(PDF, 365KB)